 Eleven persons are now British citizens after having been previously naturalised as British Overseas Territories citizens.

-The ceremony was chaired by the Registrar General, Mrs. Stephanie Benn who encouraged the recipients to treat their certificates with special care.
-Mrs. Benn also congratulated and welcomed the newest British citizens on their achievement.
+The ceremony was chaired by the Registrar General, Mrs. Stephanie Benn who congratulated and welcomed the newest British citizens on their achievement.
+She encouraged the recipients to treat their certificates with special care.

 British citizens have the right to live and work in the United Kingdom or any other European Union country.
 They may also travel to the United States under the visa-waiver programmme for UK citizens.

 British citizenship was extended to all British Overseas Territories (BOT) citizens as a result of the British Overseas Territories Act of 2002.
 Persons naturalised as BOT citizens following the enactment of the Act on May 21, 2002, do not automatically become British citizens but are eligible to register as British citizens.

 The extension of British citizenship to British Overseas Territories citizens was part of the UK Government’s 1999 White Paper entitled Partnership for Progress and Prosperity, which outlined the UK’s policy in respect of the Overseas Territories.

 - His Excellency the Governor Augustus J. U. Jaspert and Registrar General Mrs. Stephanie Benn are pictured here with the 11 newest recipients of British Citizenship.
 (Photo Credit: GIS/Franklyn Skerritt)